 "aw man...i hate readin" codle frowned.

-"you willl learn to love it one day. grungent will tell you wonderful and magical fairy tales of far away lands. and if you open the right book, the magic will come right out at you!" the rabbit raised his hands to indicate a picture of magic.
+"you willl learn to love it one day. grungent will tell you wonderful and magical fairy tales of far away lands. and if you open the right book, the magic will come right out at you!" the rabbit raised his hands to spook them.

 "really?!" codle jumped up and down clapping his hands,"i love magic!"